 The form ALL_CHECKS activates all standard checks (its use is equivalent to the use of the gnaty switch with no options.
-See Section "About This Guide" in GNAT User's Guide, for details.
+See GNAT User's Guide for details.

 The forms with Off and On can be used to temporarily disable style checks as shown in the following example: